 During the briefing I explain how the helmet works like a glass held up side down in water.
 As long as the open end is held downward, the air is trapped underneath.
 This is similar but opposite to how a drink is trapped in a glass held right side up.
 The helmet has one main viewing window in front and a smaller window on each side, good for smiling or leering at the person next to you.
+The helmet diving windows, or any flat glass having water on one side and air on the other, magnifies by about a third.
+Everything appears larger, therefore closer.
+Folks figure this out and adapt quite easily.

 I further explain how the ladder, which is attached to the large and wide platform goes almost to the bottom.
 The top three rungs of the ladder are flat pads for tender-footed land lubbers.
 Once you are standing on the ladder with the water at your shoulders, the helmet is place on your shoulders and we scramble down.
 Wiggling your jaw or yawning is usually enough to clear one’s ears.
 If that does not work then you stop descending, reach up inside (simply follow your neck), hold your nose, close your mouth and blow.
 You would then feel/hear a pop as air goes through your Eustachian tubes to the other side of your ear drums, thus equalizing the pressure on either side.
 Once on the bottom the anxiety disappears as you realize that this is as easy as it was claimed, and all you are left with is fun, excitement and the anticipation of the undersea magical mystery tour ahead.